NervanaSystems/ngraph/doc/sphinx/source/graph-basics.rst

    zero or more run-time parameters of *arbitrary* value types and a result whose type is the tuple type of the types of the parameters.

-   - *functions* are user-defined ops.
+   #. **Functions*** are user-defined ops.
       - A user-defined function is "external" if it can be called externally.
       - The result is a graph node that depends only on parameters.
-     - The result's ``type`` of call to a function is determined from the types of the arguments.
+     - The result's type of call to a function is determined from the types of the arguments.
-     - Any external function interacting with the graph at the level of user-defined ``op`` must specify a type for each of its parameters.
+     - Any external function interacting with the graph at the level of user-defined op must specify a type for each of its parameters.

 #. *Parameters* of user-defined *functions* may also be a source of a graph's
    values.
 Externally-callable functions must specify a type for each parameter.